Skip to main content

 A family nurse practitioner job description might include the following tasks:

-• Complete physicals for all ages
+• Complete physicals for patients of all ages

 • Diagnose, treat, and manage acute and chronic conditions